zewa666/aurelia-i18next/README.md

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to join us on [![Join the chat at https://gitter.im/aurelia/discuss](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aurelia/discuss?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

-## How to intall this plugin?
+## How to install this plugin?

-1. In your project install the plugin via jspm with following command
+1. In your project install the plugin via `jspm` with following command

   ```shell
   jspm install aurelia-i18next